MitchCosta/link-scraper/README.md

 First version
 Lots to improve:

-make the json scraper more robust. add except, try. clean the code. remove prints to debug.
+Make the json scraper more robust.
+Add except, try.
+Clean the code.
+Remove prints to debug.